cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 HTTPS was original developed by Netscape.
 TIL!

-Apparently there’s an alternate standard called S-HTTP which was developed specifically for banking transactions.
-Based on Wikipedia’s summary, it looks like S-HTTP sent encrypted data (including an additional/alternative set of headers) in the request body, rather than wrapping the entire protocol in an encrypted channel (like HTTPS).
+Apparently there's an alternate standard called S-HTTP which was developed specifically for banking transactions.
+Based on Wikipedia's summary, it looks like S-HTTP sent encrypted data (including an additional/alternative set of headers) in the request body, rather than wrapping the entire protocol in an encrypted channel (like HTTPS).

 Exam Cram calls out Heartbleed explicitly, and notes that this vulnerability is closed in OpenSSL 1.0.1g and later.